LuxIT: A Luxembourgish Instruction Tuning Dataset from Monolingual Seed Data: LuxIT

 \section{\textsc{LuxIT}}

 This section details the methodology employed for the creation of our Luxembourgish instruction tuning dataset.

-The data generation process for LuxIT, illustrated in Figure \ref{fig:data generation pipeline} is executed as a five-step pipeline.
-The initial step involves the extraction of raw data from two distinct sources (1) (see Section \ref{Data}), which we then subject to a series of heuristic filters (2) (see Section~\ref{sec:filtering}).
+The data generation process for LuxIT, illustrated in Figure \ref{fig:data generation pipeline} is executed as a five-step pipeline: The initial step (1) involves the extraction of raw data from two distinct sources (see Section \ref{Data}).
+In the second step (2), we subject the data to a series of heuristic filters (see Section~\ref{sec:filtering}).
 We subsequently provide the refined data to DeepSeek-R1-0528, which generates instruction-answer pairs in Luxembourgish (3).
-Following this, we implement an LLM-as-a-judge approach to evaluate the quality of our synthetic data.
-We choose GPT-5-mini \citep{2025_OpenAI_GPT_5} for the judging task, primarily because of its favorable cost-performance trade-off. \citet{lothritz2025testinglowresourcelanguagesupport} place GPT-4o-mini \citep{openai2024gpt4ocard} among the top-performing models for Luxembourgish, although it is significantly outperformed by the larger GPT-4o model.
-We assume a similar performance relationship holds between GPT-5 and GPT-5-mini, and thus utilize the highly cost-effective GPT-5-mini, expecting it to at least match or exceed the previous generation's performance.
-Additionally, we perform a small-scale pilot study where we compare the judging of GPT-5 and GPT-5-mini, finding that the retention rate is only off by a few percent, further justifying this cost-performance trade-off.
-For the judging task, GPT-5-mini assigns scores to each pair based on predefined criteria (see Section \ref{Post-filtering}).
-In parallel, a subset of these pairs undergoes manual human evaluation (4).
-In the final step, we apply a post-filtering process to remove all samples that received poor scores, resulting in the final LuxIT dataset (5).
+Following this, we implement an LLM-as-a-judge approach to evaluate the quality of our synthetic data (4).
+In parallel, a subset of these pairs undergoes manual human evaluation.
+In the final step, we apply a post-filtering process to remove all samples that received poor scores (5), resulting in the final LuxIT dataset.